top of page

-AmicusPoint Law is an employment focused law firm, representing clients across Oregon and the Portland Metro area.
+AmicusPoint Law is a law firm specializing in business and employment matters, serving clients throughout Oregon and the Portland Metro area.

 Discrimination includes being treated less favorably because of a protected class, such as a person's race, sex, gender, age, disability, religion, national origin, or military status.